Apex / Apex Steward

 Stop maintaining IAM governance in spreadsheets.

-Apex Steward turns your vendor docs and policy PDFs into structured Identity and Access Management governance — workspaces, role matrices, application inventories, phased rollout plans, and NIST CSF-aligned maturity dashboards.
+Apex Steward turns your vendor docs and policy PDFs into structured Identity and Access Management governance — maturity scoring, control-mapped rollout plans, live coverage across six compliance frameworks, AI conflict detection, and one-click executive reports.
 Built for mid-market security teams who don’t have an analyst to spare.

 At a Glance